 - The link between President and Council of Ministers

 - Leader of the Cabinet

-- Link between the Parliament and the Cabinet
+- The link between the Parliament and the Cabinet

 - Official Representative

 According to Article 75 of the Constitution of India, the salary of the Prime Minister is decided by the Parliament and revised from time to time.
-As on 31 July 2012 the monthly pay and allowances of the Prime Minister of India was Rs.
+As of 31 July 2012, the monthly pay and allowances of the Prime Minister of India were Rs.
 1,60,000.